-Project research methods to determine the existence of archaeological and historic architectural resources included archival research, pedestrian field investigations, architectural reconnaissance-level survey, and consultation with the Native American Heritage Commission.
-A records search was conducted in May 1995 by the South Central Coastal Information Center (SCCIC) to identify previously surveyed areas or recorded archaeological and historic architectural resources within the APE.
-Updated searches were conducted in August 1997 and May 2000, covering the changes in the APE.
-These searches included a review of relevant site records, reports, vintage maps, the National Register of Historic Places, the California Historical Resources Inventory database, the City of Los Angeles' Historic-Cultural Monuments listing, completed site records, and survey reports.
-The complete records of that search are contained in the Appendices.
+Project research methods to determine the existence of archaeological/cultural and historic/architectural resources included archival research, pedestrian field investigations, architectural reconnaissance-level surveys, and consultation with the National American Heritage Commission and the California Office of Historic Preservation (OHP).
+A records search was conducted in May 1995 by the South Central Coastal Information Center (SCCIC) to identify previously surveyed areas and recorded prehistoric and historic resources within the APE.
+Updated searches were conducted at the SCCIC in August 1997 and May 2000, covering the APE boundary.
+These searches included a review of relevant site records, reports, vintage maps, the National Register of Historic Places list, the California Register of Historical Resources Inventory, the California Points of Historic-Cultural Monuments listing, completed inventory forms and records, and relevant survey reports.
+The records searches are contained in the Appendices of this report.